rayg1234/pytlib/README.md

 ![vae on stanford cars](site_content/vae_example.svg)

 ## [Sequential VAE, (DRAW)](pytlib/configuration/draw_mnist_config.py)
 An implementation of the [Deep Recurrent Attentive Writer](https://arxiv.org/abs/1502.04623).
 This recurrent writer uses the VAE gaussian prior sampler, a vanilla RNN (instead of LSTM), and the same Gaussian attention mechanism used in the paper.
 The MNIST dataset is way too easy of a problem.
 The training was very quick with a relatively small batch and converges well below 10k iterations.
 The goal here was to tryout the Gaussian attention mechanism.
 Moving toward, one direction I have is to investigate the [Inverse Draw](https://openai.com/requests-for-research/#inverse-draw) problem.
 Another is to use the recurrent attention mechanism for the detection problem.
 Some results is shown below.
+Implementation is [here](pytlib/networks/draw.py) and loss is [here](pytlib/loss_functions/vae_loss.py).

 <p align="center">
 <img src="site_content/draw_output.png" width="500">